-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Executive Directors get their regular compensation and benefits from PLDT on top of a per diem which Similar to compensation structure of other Similar to computation of compensation of is given based on attendance in Board and Board Committee Meetings (Php 200,000 per Board Officers of the Company. other Officers of the Company.
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Executive Directors get their regular compensation and benefits from PLDT on top of a per diem which is given based on attendance in Board and Board Committee Meetings (Php 200,000 per Board Meeting and Php 75,000 per Board Committee Meeting).
+Similar to compensation structure of other Officers of the Company.
+Similar to computation of compensation of other Officers of the Company.

-Meeting and Php 75,000 per Board Committee Meeting).
 Non- Executive Directors PLDT does not provide compensation and benefits for Non-Executive Directors.
-They are only given a per diem based on attendance in Board and Board Committee Meetings (Php 200,000 per Board Meeting and Php 75,000 per Board Committee Meeting).
+They are only given a per diem based on attendance in Board and Board Committee Meetings (Php 200,000 per Board Meeting and Php 75,000 per Board Committee Meeting). - -